AndyF-IT/Windows-Server-Active-Directory-Lab/README.md

 2. Internal NIC:

-    - IP set statically since it will be used to configure domain features
+    - Gets static IP since it will be used to configure domain features

 ### Server network adapter configuration: